 Parent Artist AIRspace Residency

-The Sustainable Arts Foundation Parent Artist AIRspace Residency provides support targeted resources to the needs of working artists and their families.
-This residency is for 2 individual parent artists working in the visual arts, solo musicians, and/or literary arts.
-This residency will provide studio space, free tuition to Abrons Arts Camp for 1 child, a stipend, administrative resources, and opportunities for intergenerational interaction in the summer.
+With support from the Sustainable Arts Foundation, Abrons is pleased to announce the re-launch of its Parent Artist AIRspace Residency, which provides support for one parent artist working in the visual arts, music, curatorial practice, and/or literary arts.
+This residency will provide studio space, free tuition to Abrons Summer Arts Camp for one child, a stipend, and opportunities for intergenerational engagement.

 The application for our 2022-2023 Parent Artist AIRspace Residency program goes live on May 3, 2022.
 Learn more about the application process and eligibility requirements below.

 Program Components Include:

 - A semi-private studio and/or office space, accessible 6 days a week from 10AM-10PM from July 1-August 10, 2022

 - Free tuition for 1 child to Abrons Summer Arts Camp.
 The child must be between ages 5-6 as of July 5, 2022.

 - Applicants must be New York City based and living within the 5 boroughs at the time of application submission and during the residency period.
 Housing is not offered as a part of this residency.